Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Proof of Proposition

-Thus, if $\mu_{k}>\mu_{k+1}$ for all $k$, then by the proposition the special cases can never occur, so each shave simply copies the $\omega_i$ from the top face to the next.
-This means that a box is added to $\lambda_k$ to get $\nu_k$ if and only if a box is removed from $\mu_k$ to get $\rho_k$.
-On the other hand, if $\mu_{k}=\mu_{k+1}$ and a box is added to $\lambda_k$ to get $\nu_k$, then removing a box from $\mu_k$ would result in $\mu_k<\mu_{k+1}$, i.e. not a dominant weight.
-Instead, sorting has to occur in order to remove a box from the first $\mu_j$ where this is possible.
-The special cases of C(iii) and D(iii) facilitate the sorting, as we will see in the proof of the following main theorem.
+Thus, if $\mu_{k}>\mu_{k+1}$ for all $k$, then by the previous proposition each shave step simply copies the $\omega_t$ from the top face to the next.
+This means that $1$ is added to $\lambda_k$ to get $\nu_k$ if and only if $1$ is subtracted from $\mu_k$ to get $\rho_k$.
+This is precisely the local condition (\ref{local condition}), $\rho=\mu-(\nu-\lambda)$, without any sorting.